Rzz8/perm-backend/README.md

 # perm-backend

-This is backend API for permeability prediction.
-The backend uses FastAPI can performe permeability classification and regression.
+This is the backend API for permeability prediction.
+The backend uses FastAPI and can perform permeability classification and regression.